trustgraph-ai/trustgraph/docs/tech-specs/mcp-tool-bearer-token.md

 - Document importance of securing configuration system access
 - Recommend principle of least privilege for configuration access
 - Consider audit logging for configuration changes (future enhancement)

+### Multi-User Environments
+**Risk**: In multi-user deployments, all users share the same MCP credentials

+**Understanding the Risk**:
+- User A and User B both use the same token when accessing an MCP tool
+- MCP server cannot distinguish between different TrustGraph users
+- No way to enforce per-user permissions or rate limits
+- Audit logs on MCP server show all requests from same credential
+- If one user's session is compromised, attacker has same MCP access as all users

+**This is NOT a bug - it's a fundamental limitation of this design.**

 ## Performance Impact
 - **Minimal overhead**: Header building adds negligible processing time